belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Test in both light and dark modes
 - Ensure interactive elements have sufficient contrast
 - Test with browser accessibility tools
+- **Note**: Catalyst UI components use Tailwind CSS color palette which should meet contrast requirements, but verify:
+  - Button text and backgrounds
+  - Input borders and text
+  - Listbox button and option text
+- Customize Catalyst UI component colors with Tailwind classes if contrast needs improvement

 ### 6.4 Browser Validation